mkdocstrings/mkdocstrings/docs/troubleshooting.md

   asking to support your theme.
 If you find one, vote with a thumbs up.
 If not, you can open a ticket.
 - "Yes": Please open an ticket on the [bugtracker][bugtracker] with a detailed explanation and screenshots of the bad-looking parts.

+## Warning: could not find cross-reference target

+- Make sure you have defined `site_url` in `mkdocs.yml`, as it is required for cross-references when building the site (the error does not happen when serving because then `site_url` is auto-populated by `mkdocs`).
+- Make sure the referenced object was both collected and rendered: verify your selection and rendering options.

+For false-positives, you can wrap the text in backticks (\`) to prevent `mkdocstrings` from trying to process it.

 ## WindowsPath object is not iterable